kobaltcore/renconstruct/README.md

 #### `Notarize`
 This task runs in the `post-build` stage and utilizes the `renotize` utility to automatically notarize the macOS build of the project, if it was generated.
 The process is entirely automatic, though it may take a few minutes depending on the size of the game and the load on Apple's notarization servers.

-#### `Set Extended Memory Limit`
+#### `Set Extended Memory Limit` (**Deprecated**)
 This task runs in the `post-build` stage and operates on the Windows build of the project, if it was generated.
 Specifically, it modifies the executable file by setting the `LARGEADDRESSAWARE` flag in the header of the file, which enables the final build to access 4GB of RAM on Windows, instead of the typical 2GB when running in regular 32-Bit mode.

-Given that Ren'Py already supports 64-Bit operation under Linux and macOS (and through personal experience deploying thusly modified games), this option should be safe to use in effectively all cases.
+Given that Ren'Py 7.4+ now supports 64-Bit operation for all major desktop operating systems, including Windows, this task is now deprecated and only retained for legacy operation.
+If you're building with Ren'Py 7.4+ you do not need this task.

 #### `Patch`
 This task runs early in the `pre-build` stage and is capable of applying patch files (code diffs) to Python files of the Ren'Py instance that will be used to build the project.
 This allows for automatic application of game-specific patches before building, enabling customization at the engine level.